harelsegev/INDXRipper/README.md

 * Applies fixups for index records and MFT records
 * Handles $INDEX_ALLOCATION and $FILE_NAME attributes in extension records
 * Full paths are reconstructed using the parent directory references from the MFT records.
-* Orphan directories are listed under "/$Orphan"
 * Works on live Windows NTFS drives, using device paths
 * All times outputted are in UTC

 ### The --slack-only switch

-Not all the entries in slack space are outputted in this mode.
+A lot of the entries in slack space are old entries of active files.
+Those old entries may contain a "snapshot" of the file's metadata from an earlier point in time.
+Although this information may be useful in some cases, most of the time it is not necessary to answer your investigative questions.

+In --slack-only mode, **some** of those entries are filtered out, to prevent information overflow in your timeline.
+The filtering is done as follows:

 For every entry in slack space, INDXRipper scans the directory for an allocated entry with the same file name.
 If such entry is found, INDXRipper compares the file references in the two entries.
 If they match, the slack entry is not outputted.
 In any other case, the slack entry is outputted.

+This only happens for active directories, though.
+In a deleted directory, all the entries found will be outputted - including allocated ones.

 ### The --deleted-dirs switch

 INDXRipper will not output entries in deleted directories by default.
 This can be changed using the --deleted-dirs switch.
+In this mode, files may not be outputted with full paths.

+#### $Orphan

+Files and folders listed under **$Orphan** are deleted.
+Particularly, their parent folder is also deleted, and their full path cannot be resolved.

+#### \<Unknown\>

 A deleted directory may have some of its clusters overwritten by another directory.
-This means the entries found in a deleted directory may actually belong to a different directory.
-INDXRipper should detect and ignore this kind of entries, but in some cases detecting them may not be possible.
-Entries in deleted directories can have great value, but remember - some of the files outputted in this mode might have been placed in the wrong path.
+This means the index records found in a deleted directory may actually belong to a different directory.

+A file listed under **\<Unknown\>** may or may not be deleted.
+Its entry was found in a deleted directory, and INDXRipper could not tell if this deleted directory is indeed this file's parent directory.

 ## Limitations
 * The tool may give false results.
 * Partially overwritten entries may not be found.
 If they are found, though, the tool may give you false information.
-* Results for deleted directories are unreliable.
 * The tool currently supports NTFS version 3.1 only

 ### What this tool doesn't do